pixelfear/composer-dist-plugin/README.md

 - Compile assets using Laravel Mix
 - Create a tar.gz archive
 - Create a GitHub release
-- Upload the tar to the release
+- Upload the tar to release assets

 Of course, this means that archives will only exist for tagged releases.
 If you are installating a package using a branch like dev-master, the zip will 404.
 In this case you can manually compile your assets locally.